 Farah was in a rush.
-It was almost time to break the fast and she was still left with filling the sandwiches and preparing everyone’s favorite mango smoothie.
+It was almost time to break the fast, and she was still left with filling the sandwiches and preparing everyone’s favorite mango smoothie.

 While Farah wiped that sweat off her forehead, her in-laws began to comment on the incomplete arrangement of the iftar table.

-With a routine of fasting followed by Qiyam prayers (optional night prayers) and recitation of Quran, it often gets difficult to manage things.
+With a routine of fasting followed by Qiyam prayers (optional night prayers) and recitation of the Quran, it often gets difficult to manage things.

 For this reason, there are some practical tips to avoid this dilemma.
 These are as follows:

 Ask for help

-Communication is a key to every relationship.
-Females are often taught to talk and express instead of waiting for the guy to read her mind.
-This rule can be easily implemented in this situation too where she is supposed to ask for help.
+Communication is the key to every relationship.
+Females are often taught to talk and express themselves instead of waiting for the guy to read their minds.

-If that is not possible, she can ask her husband to attend the kids while she prays or prepares iftar.
+If that is not possible, she can ask her husband to attend to the kids while she prays or prepares iftar.

-Instead of saying, “you are the father and you are supposed to take some responsibility of your kids,” rephrase your statements with a more polite tone such as, “can you please play with the kids till I prepare a scrumptious meal for you and everyone else?“
+Instead of saying, “You are the father, and you are supposed to take some responsibility of your kids,” rephrase your statements with a more polite tone, such as, “Can you please play with the kids till I prepare a scrumptious meal for you and everyone else?“

-Women can easily multi-task.
+Women can easily multitask.
 The problem arises when individuals are unable to identify and complete tasks according to their importance.

-Similarly, you can marinate the food items or quickly get done with the preparation during morning, and enter the kitchen an hour before it is time for iftar.
+Similarly, you can marinate the food items or quickly get done with the preparation during the morning and enter the kitchen an hour before it is time for iftar.

 During this time, the kids can be assigned small activities on the basis of their interests.

 If you are living with your in-laws, make them understand how you have to manage a number of things.

 Take out time, maybe an hour at night, to go out for a walk or maybe enjoy an iftar or suhoor together.

 In addition, focus on spiritual connection as it strengthens the relationship.
 You can together attend religious sermons or get involved in religious activities, and teach this to your kids as well.

 Pray to God to give you strength to courageously face all the challenges of life.
-Marriage is a transition and it goes hand in hand with a number of obligations.
+Marriage is a transition, and it goes hand in hand with a number of obligations.

 Pray and recite Quran as this month is full of blessings and the word of Allah gives you immense peace that cannot be achieved via any other source.
-Hence take advantage of it.
+Hence, take advantage of it.

 Trust Allah and believe in yourself.
 All you need is patience and courage.
-Remember, everything is possible for you!
+Remember, everything is possible for you.